Plastic Surgery Before and After Photos

-These are an important clue about how the surgeon thinks, and how they choose a procedure for a particular cosmetic problem.
+These are important clues about how the surgeon thinks, and how they choose a procedure for a particular cosmetic problem.
 You want to find out what the surgeon would recommend for a patient who looks like you.
 Ask yourself: Does this choice make sense, or not?

-Step 1: Start collecting a group of patient photos who look a lot like you – in age, body type, skin tones and features.
-For example, if you are considering breast augmentation, find someone with a similar weight, chest width, amount and shape of breast tissue, tissue firmness and so on.
-Imagine your are trying to find someone who could be your “identical twin”.
+Step 1: Start collecting a group of patient photos who look a lot like you – in age, body type, skin tones, and features.
+For example, if you are considering breast augmentation, find someone with a similar weight, chest width, amount and shape of breast tissue, tissue firmness, and so on.
+Imagine you are trying to find someone who could be your “identical twin”.